robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-independent-set.md

 **Formal Proof:**

 **Forward Direction (3-SAT satisfiable → Independent Set exists):**
-- If \phi is satisfiable, there exists an assignment that makes at least one literal true in each clause
+- If φ is satisfiable, there exists an assignment that makes at least one literal true in each clause
 - Pick the vertex corresponding to that true literal from each clause
 - These m vertices form an independent set because:
   - They're from different clauses (so no edges between them by construction)